jenskutilek/fakelab/README.md

 Studio 5.
 FakeLab will run in Python 3; you have to live with any incompatibilites between Python 2.7 and 3 that may occur in your scripts.

-Loading and saving VFBs is supported when you have the `vfb` extra installed, which uses [vfbLib](https://pypi.org/project/vfbLib/) to read and write VFBs.
+Loading and saving VFBs is supported via [vfbLib](https://pypi.org/project/vfbLib/).

 The implementation of FakeLab is based on the invaluable [Unofficial FontLab/Python API Reference](http://www.e-font.de/flpydoc/), and